Chris Greenhalgh, 2018-05-17

 Databox is a platform that allows individuals and households to manage their personal data and allow other parties to run apps or computations against their data without giving their data away (http://www.databoxproject.uk/ https://youtu.be/NBxMk4LMGbk?list=PL9UQcjjmGF3cUoLmvvfrepPAM62sxx5_3 http://www.eecs.qmul.ac.uk/~hamed/papers/CAN2016Databox.pdf http://www.eecs.qmul.ac.uk/~hamed/papers/Human-Data-Interaction.pdf).
-The first public developer release of Databox will be in March 2017.
+The first public developer release of Databox was in March 2017.
 The kinds of data that it might have would include: home Internet of Things data; personal activity data, e.g. location, exercise; home electricity usage; home device use, e.g. media viewing.
 There are several possible projects that could be done based on Databox (and others would also be welcome).

 Identify a potential application area for Databox, recruit relevant stakeholders, and work with them to design, prototype and evaluate relevant Databox application(s).
 Prototypes may be of varying levels of fidelity (paper mock-ups through to complete functional Databox applications).
 You might also getting particular form(s) of information into databox, i.e. creating one or more "drivers".

 The first release of Databox will be single user; some initial UI sketches have been made for multi-user household use.
-Starting from these initial designs, design and evaluate approaches to managing security and permissions in a Databox with multiple users.
+Starting from these initial designs, design and evaluate approaches to managing security and permissions in a Databox with multiple users, or between multiple linked databoxes .
 Note that should consider issues such as sensitivities around highly individual data sources (e.g. one person's location or social media) on the one hand and shared/collective data sources (e.g. activity detected in a room, appliance and shared device use, shared cameras).
+This project can be approached either as a development project or as a user study.

 Geotracks (http://dl.acm.org/citation.cfm?id=2967181) is an approach to adaptive music that tailors the listening experience for a specific journey.
 Initial experiments used an Android player, DaoPlayer (https://github.com/cgreenhalgh/daoplayer).
 In parallel, a "semantic player" application has also been developed (https://smartech.gatech.edu/handle/1853/54596).